 Your first name matches your last name perfectly as well!

 I saw your comment on Kenneth Avery's hum on hog killing and viewed your profile and hubs.
 Loved reading this one which your wrote.
 Good job and so interesting.
 We have two granddaughters and their parents picked names that are not so common,Finley and Brynlee.
 Their middle names however are very common Kate and Marie.
 My middle name is a Biblical name,Elias.
 Thank you for sharing .

 Deborah Reno from First Wyoming, then THE WORLD on March 28, 2017:

 Great article.
 And I like being the first female prophetess!

 Thanks for writing.
 It was interesting and fun to read.

 Thanks for sharing Jennifer.
 Very interesting.
 I like the name of Eve and I must say some of the names sound a bit weird, but at that time normal.
 My husband was German, and when my eldest daughter was born he wanted to call her Helmtraud, after his eldest sister.
 Well, she is a wonderful person, and I think the name suits her, but I believe it is a common name in Germany but not South Africa.
 We eventually agreed on his youngest sister's name 'Heidi.'

-Mel Carriere from San Diego California on February 16, 2017:
+Mel Carriere from Snowbound and down in Northern Colorado on February 16, 2017: